VesnaSUG/FOAM-Recipes/foam-tutorial.md

 > [!IMPORTANT]
 > The tutorial has instructions to build the application from *scratch* and if you wish to follow along you need to start with an *EMPTY* repository.

-However, if you wish to just read along and have a running application you can clone the tutorial repository instead:
+However, if you wish to just read along and have a running application you can clone the tutorial repository instead.
+Here is an example of cloning it using [SSH][github-ssh]:

 ```
 git clone git@github.com:VesnaSUG/FOAM-Recipes.git